 "U Po Kyin, Sub-divisional Magistrate of Kyauktada, in Upper Burma, was sitting in his veranda.
 It was only half past eight, but the month was April, and there was a closeness in the air, a threat of the long, stifling midday hours.
 Occasional faint breaths of wind, seeming cool by contrast, stirred the newly drenched orchids that hung from the eaves.
 Beyond the orchids one could see the dusty, curved trunk of a palm tree, and then the blazing ultramarine sky.
 Up in the zenith, so high that it dazzled one to look at them, a few vultures circled without the quiver of a wing." —George Orwell

 After over forty years, Myanmar has suddenly opened up to the world.
-What once was a sleepy destination with an unwelcoming military government is now a first choice for those eager to get off the beaten path and experience a completely untouched country in what is otherwise is a popular, well-traveled region.
+What once was a sleepy destination with a largely unwelcoming military government is now a first choice for those eager to get off the beaten path and experience a completely untouched country in what is otherwise is a popular, well-traveled region.
 And in this regard, Myanmar delivers.

 With few exceptions, even our most-widely traveled guests claim Myanmar as their favorite of all.
 Only a an hour away from busy Bangkok, Myanmar provides a refreshing glimpse of how life was in much of Asia decades ago.
 Here the unique ambiance harks back to more tranquil times.
 Ox-drawn carts trundle along dusty roads, saffron robed monks spend quiet me worshiping at revered shrines and the charming locals greet travelers with warm and generous smiles.